SoundaryaMiranam/Boston-housing-data/README.md

 # Machine learning:

 Based on the problem statement we need to create a supervised ML Regression model, as the target variable is Continuous.
-Here linear regression is applied which gives 65% accuracy.
+Here linear regression is applied which gives 65% accuracy.So, the model isn't very good for predicting the housing prices.

 Regressor model performance: